And twelve improvements that modernize them for the agile era.

 Some of our best ideas may arise from our most painful experiences.
 It is also precisely the time we need to listen, learn, and be bold.

+How can you actually use this?
 Learn more about True Tilt Personality AssessmentsLearn Your Tilt